-Relief from TMJ dysfunction is available in Ellisville
+Relief from TMJ Dysfunction is Available at Ellisville Dental

 Temporomandibular joint disorder affects millions of Americans each year.
 It occurs when muscles of the jaw, face, or neck are out of alignment and spasming.
 If you are one of the many people in Ellisville, Ballwin, and West County affected by TMJ dysfunction, relief could be as close as a visit to Dr. Andrew Mitchell or Dr. Scott Mitchell.